Chart Color Schemes

 Mount Isa Surrounds features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.1% of all households, including 26.5% couples with children, 25.0% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 35.9%, with lone person households at 32.1% and group households comprising 3.6%.
+Non-family households account for 35.9%, with lone person households at 32.1% and group households comprising 3.6%.
 The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households